Officers, N.C.O.s and Men of the 1st Battalion, Buried in Tuileries British Cemetery

 Grave: Sp.
 Mem.
 E. 19.
 Killed in Action: 25 May 1915 Age: 27

-He had two older sisters, Ellen Owens and Sarah Alice, a younger brother, Albert, and two younger sisters, Louise and Florence.
-(1901 Census RG 13/3391)
+He had two older sisters, Ellen Owens and Sarah Alice, and six younger siblings, Louise, Ernest (died as a baby in 1892), Florence, Albert, Ernest and Walter.

 During his time with the Regiment Henry had a number of runs-in with authority, being ‘Confined to Barracks‘ on a number of occasions, but in October 1913, when he qualified as a “Machine-gunner” he was assessed as “Very intelligent and hard working“.